Alyks1/Capstone/README.md

 After the scrape, the dataset can be downloaded as a `.tar.gz` using the Download button in the Display Dataset Page.

+## Project Structure
+The Repository is divided into Frontend and Backend folders. \
+Inside the frontend folder, there is all the logic for the website frontend.
+The core folder inside the backend folder contains all the main logic such as the scraping and data generation.

 ## Development:
 ### Requirements
 - nodejs (18.X)